BombartSimon/ZenAuth/README.md

 - **Microsoft**: Use Microsoft accounts for authentication.
 - **Google**: Authenticate users with their Google accounts.
-- **GitHub**: Allow users to log in using their GitHub accounts.
+- **GitHub**: Allow users to sign in using their GitHub accounts.

 ### Configuration
-External authentication providers can be configured through the admin console at /admin/ under the "Auth Providers" section.
+External authentication providers can be configured via the admin console at /admin/ in the "Auth Providers" section.

-For each provider, you'll need:
+For each provider, you will need:

-- Provider name (display name)
+- Provider Name (display name)
-- Provider type (microsoft, google, github)
+- Provider Type (microsoft, google, github)
 - Client ID (from the provider's developer console)
 - Client Secret (from the provider's developer console)
-- Tenant ID (for Microsoft only, optional)
+- Tenant ID (only for Microsoft, optional)

 ---

 ## Development Commands

-- `make up` - Start PostgreSQL container
+- `make up` - Start the PostgreSQL container
-- `make init-db` - Initialize database schema
+- `make init-db` - Initialize the database schema
-- `make seed` - Create test user
+- `make seed` - Create a test user
-- `make run` - Start ZenAuth server
+- `make run` - Start the ZenAuth server
-- `make client` - Start test client
+- `make client` - Start the test client
 - `make logs` - Show PostgreSQL logs
 - `make down` - Stop all containers